Editors pick

 By contrast, SimpleTix refunds its platform fees automatically alongside any ticket refund, at no charge, with no credit request required.

-Change 3 in Eventbrite pricing 2026: support paywall remains, Pro plan restructured
+Eventbrite pricing 2026: Pro plan and support paywall

-Eventbrite continues to keep human customer support behind its Pro plan paywall, a policy in place since 2019.
-In 2026, Pro plan pricing was restructured around email marketing volume at $15, $50, or $100 per month.
+Eventbrite has kept its human customer support behind the Pro plan since 2019.
+In 2026, the Pro plan itself was restructured around email marketing volume, priced at $15, $50, or $100 per month.

 So if you were used to emailing Eventbrite when a ticket did not deliver or a payout was delayed, that channel remains conditional on a Pro subscription.
 Free-tier organizers get help center articles and chat bots.